 By default, public old-age, disability and survivors' pensions (poatx, pditx and psutx) in the model are uprated according to the statutory indexation rules.
 Pensions in Latvia are indexed once a year, on 1 October.
 The indexation rules stipulate that only pensions below a threshold, which is set at 50% of the average wage in the previous calendar year, are indexed.
 Pensions that exceed the threshold are indexed partially - only part below the threshold is indexed.
 The index is composed of CPI in the 12 months preceding the indexation and a fraction of real wage growth in the previous calendar year.
-In 2015-2016, the fraction was 25%, but starting with the indexation in October 2017, the fraction was raised to 50%.
+In 2016, the fraction was 25%, but starting with the indexation in October 2017, the fraction was raised to 50%.
 Starting with October 2018, for pensioners with longer contribution histories the index is computed taking into account a larger share of the wage growth ensuring that pensioners with longer contribution histories will have their pensions indexed with a higher value of index.
-Thus, the index takes into account 60% of the average wage growth for pensioners with contribution histories from 30 to 39 years, and 70% of the average wage growth for pensioners with contribution histories 40 years or more.
+Thus, the index takes into account 60% of the average wage growth for pensioners with contribution histories 40 years or more.
+As of 2019, for pensioners with the contribution history 45 years or more, the index takes into account 80% of the average wage growth.

 The pensions are not indexed in case the index is below 1.
 In case real wage growth in the previous calendar year exceeds 15%, 15% growth is used in the index.
-Table 2.4 shows indexation indices and thresholds that were applied in 2015-2018.
+Table 2.4 shows indexation indices and thresholds that were applied in 2016-2019.